mlswg/mls-protocol/draft-ietf-mls-protocol.md

 be mitigated by having clients regularly generate new KeyPackages and upload them to the Delivery Service.
 This way, the key material used to add a member to a new group is more likely to be fresh and less likely to be compromised.

+## Uniqueness of Ratchet Tree Key Pairs

+The encryption and signature keys stored in ratchet tree nodes MUST be distinct from one another.
+If two members' leaf nodes have the same signature key, then the data origin authentication properties afforded by signatures within the group are degraded.
+If two nodes have the same encryption key, it creates a "double join" scenario where a removed member may still be able to compute the group's secrets.

+Uniqueness of keys in leaf nodes is assured by explicit checks on leaf nodes being added to the tree by Add or Update proposals, or in the `path` field of a Commit.
+Details can be found in {{leaf-node-validation}},
+{{proposal-list-validation}}, and {{processing-a-commit}}.
+Uniqueness of encryption keys in parent nodes is assured by checking that the keys in an UpdatePath are not found elsewhere in the tree (see {{processing-a-commit}}.

 ## KeyPackage Reuse